civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:

+2007-11-19 (Revision 826)
+Fixed:   GetPersonalityType slic function
+Fixed:   PBEM terrain improvement construction
+Fixed:   Barbarians do not build wonders anymore
+Fixed:   Shadowed tiles are not displayed as they would have a river anymore
+Changed: Global Warming and Ozone Depletion code is now executed from events.
+Fixed:   World meridian calculation
+Fixed:   Made world meridians symmetrical.
+Fixed:   Global warming does not change deserts.
+Fixed:   Global warming makes snow on white mountains melting.
+Fixed:   The AI targets of the orders Sue and Injoin
+Fixed:   The equatorial meridian now also suffers ozone depletion.
+Fixed:   The unit mobile SAM is now a full bombard unit.
+Added:   Armenia and Kurdistan as civilisations
+Added:   Rudimentary religious feats wonders, buildings, and units.
+Fixed:   Unit grouping: Units have to be on the same tile to be grouped.
+This
+         fixes insecure slic code.
+Fixed:   River mouthes are not deleted due to global warming or ozone depletion.
+Changed: Increased richness of mountains and rivers on fresh created maps.
+Changed: Slic events are tested for valid arguments, if one argument is invalid
+         the event execution is stoped and an error message is displayed.
+Fixed:   ClickedArmy event has now a valid army if the clicked army is not
+         owned by the clicker.
+Fixed:   ZOCs are now cleared again.
+Changed: Revered the show order of diplomatic probosals in human-human
+         diplomacy in PBEM and HotSeat.
+Fixed:   Rush buy in PBEM.
+Changed: German grammar about civilisations, units, and goods.
+Fixed:   Diplomacy greetings are sent to all players also robot players.
+This
+         fixes a bug in PBEM and HotSeat that prevented the human player not on screen to receive the greeting.
+(Fix is untested)

 2007-10-20 (Revision 812)
 Fixed:   The wonder tab of the info window shows again the right construction
          year of wonders, also the date of messages is shown correctly again.